tomjnapier/tomjnapier.github.io/_pages/accessibility-statement.markdown

 This statement was prepared on 28/08/2023.
 It was last reviewed on 17/08/2024.

 This website was last tested on 17/08/2024.
 I tested every page, using automated tools, assistive software, and manual checks.

+You can read the [full accessibility test report](/assets/files/tom-j-napier-blog-accessibility-audit-report.html) as a html download.